 The passing of a loved one is a very stressful time.
 This Ohio law allows an individual to make sure that they have someone named who can break the tie in a family conflict and make various decisions concerning their funeral and the disposition of their remains upon their passing.
 This becomes especially important when the decedent’s family members cannot make a decision or are not getting along.

-Please make sure that you have executed a Funeral Directive as part of your estate plan naming an individual who can make these funeral and disposition decisions in order to avoid provide a tie-breaking mechanism to avoid family conflict.
+Please make sure that you have executed a Funeral Directive as part of your estate plan naming an individual who can make these funeral and disposition decisions in order to avoid providing a tie-breaking mechanism to avoid family conflict.

 NOTE: This general summary of the law should not be used to solve individual problems since slight changes in the fact situation may require a material variance in the applicable legal advice.